Cape Epic

-The Absa Cape Epic, founded by Kevin Vermaak and also known as the Cape Epic, is an annual mountain bike stage race held in the Western Cape, South Africa.
+The Absa Cape Epic or the Cape Epic, founded by Kevin Vermaak is an annual mountain bike stage race held in the Western Cape, South Africa.
 First staged in 2004, it has been accredited as hors catégorie (beyond categorization) by the Union Cycliste Internationale.

 The eight day race consists of a prologue and seven stages, and typically covers more than 680 km with some 16900 m of climbing.
-Professional mountain bikers from around the world encompassing up to 650 teams compete teams of two.
+Professional mountain bikers from around the world encompassing up to 650 teams compete in teams of two.
 To qualify for a finish, teams have to stay together for the duration of the race.
 The race is also open to amateurs, who enter a lottery in order to gain a slot.
 The times taken to finish each stage are aggregated to determine the overall winning team in each category at the end of the race.
 The course changes every year, but the race has always taken place in the Western Cape.

-The race was acquired by Advance Publications, a US media company, as part of its acquisition of The Ironman Group in March 2020.
+The race was acquired by The Ironman Group in August 2016.
+Advance Publications bought The Ironman Group in March 2020.

 Origins

-Kevin Vermaak founded the Absa Cape Epic in 2004 at a time when there were no similar events in South Africa and the sport of mountain biking was in its infancy in the country.
+Kevin Vermaak founded the Absa Cape Epic in 2004 at a time when there were no similar events in South Africa and mountain biking was in its infancy in the country.
 Today, the Absa Cape Epic is routinely referred to as "the Tour de France of mountain biking".
 The growth of the Absa Cape Epic has been paralleled by an explosion in the popularity of mountain biking in South Africa, and there are now more than 50 stage races.

 Vermaak, a Capetonian and UCT electrical engineering graduate, worked in IT in London in the early 2000s and, as a passionate mountain biker, took part in events across the world, including two mountain bike crossings of the Himalayas.
 He conceived the Absa Cape Epic while taking part in the La Ruta de los Conquistadores in Costa Rica in November, 2002.
 By February 2003 he was back in South Africa after eight years in London to establish the Cape Epic.
 Vermaak rode the Absa Cape Epic for the first time in 2016, and again in 2019.